The Background of

 Nobel Sustainability Trust

-The members of the Nobel family, founders of the NST, have been observing the devastation of the world’s vital, natural, and non-renewable resources with great concern.
+The founders of the NST, have been observing the devastation of the world’s vital, natural, and non-renewable resources with great concern.
 This over-consumption has led to an increase in global temperatures and pollution of land, food, water, and air.
 The founders believe that the economic and social health of civilization will, to a large extent, depend on the availability of energy and a sustainable approach to agriculture, forestry, industrial manufacturing, and water reclamation.
 This will require substantial intellectual and financial effort.
 It is the aim of the NST to assist with this process.
 The objective of the NST is to improve the quality of life, which is, today, threatened by pollution, climate change, and depletion of natural resources.
 Sufficient food, in addition to clean water, air, and energy is essential to reaching this objective.

 The NST aims to contribute in the following areas:

-Climate change with emphasis on reduction of global warming
+• Climate change with emphasis on reduction of global warming

-Advances in clean and renewable technologies and policies
+• Advances in clean and renewable technologies and policies

-A pollution-free, life-sustaining environment
+• A pollution-free, life-sustaining environment

-Inspiration for present and future generations
+• Inspiration for present and future generations

-The Board
+The Board Members

 Peter Nobel

-He has significant expertise in successfully navigating long sales cycles for industrial components for various global industry sectors and was instrumental for developing heat transfer products into an exponential growth resulting in a €500 million worldwide market.
+He has significant expertise in successfully navigating long sales cycles for industrial component for various global industry sectors and implemented heat transfer products with an exponential growth resulting in world-wide and dominating market shares.

 Erik Nobel